-1. To protect the citizens, property and economy of Stratton and the quality of their streams as natural and recreational resources by using sound planning practices within designated Flood Hazard Areas and beyond.
+1. To protect the citizens, property, and economy of Stratton and the quality of their streams as natural and recreational resources by using sound planning practices within designated Flood Hazard Areas and beyond.

-Planning Principles, Policies and Strategies
+Planning Principles, Policies, and Strategies

-- 1. Only agriculture, recreational and open space uses should be allowed in floodplains and/or river corridors. - 2.
-New development within the town's 100-year floodplain and mapped river corridors is prohibited, excluding properly designed outbuildings and renovations that meet the requirements for Flood Hazard regulation as stipulated by the Federal Emergency Management Agency. - 3.
-Ensure that any new development allowed creates "no adverse impact" through design and mitigation measures. - 4.
+- 1. Only agriculture, recreational and open space uses should be allowed in Stratton's floodplains and/or river corridors. - 2.
+New development within the Town's 100-year NFIP floodplain and river corridors is prohibited, excluding properly designed outbuildings and renovations that meet the requirements for Flood Hazard regulation as stipulated by the Federal Emergency Management Agency (and VT ANR). - 3.
+Ensure that any new development creates "no adverse impact" through design and mitigation measures. - 4.
 Reduce impervious cover that leads to flash flooding, and increase retention and infiltration of rain. - 5.
 Lessen the conflict between roads and streams by moving the roads when possible, abandoning redundant bridges, or upsizing water crossings. - 6.
-Adopting road and bridge standards to the 50 or 100 year storm level. - 7.
+Adopt road and bridge standards to the 50 or 100 year storm level. - 7.
 Work with the US Forest Service to address flooding on a watershed basis. - 8.
-Reconnect floodplains and streams through berm removal or intentional lowering of streambanks.

-- 9. Promote emergency planning for flood response. - 10.
-Update and re-adopt the FEMA Hazard Mitigation Plan (HMP) every five years to ensure access to FEMA programs and funding (Note: Stratton had an "Annex" to the regional Hazard Mitigation Plan, which expired in 2012; the town should develop and adopt a single jurisdiction HMP.)
+Reconnect floodplains and streams through berm removal or intentionally lowering streambanks. - 9.
+Promote emergency planning for flood response. - 10.
+Update and re-adopt the FEMA-approved Local Hazard Mitigation Plan (LHMP) every five years to ensure access to FEMA programs and funding